joshcarp/docs.buf.build/docs/reference/images.md

 "google.ads.googleads.v2.errors"
 ```

-Images always include the `ImageFileExtension` field. if you want a pure
+Images always include the `ImageFileExtension` field.
+If you want a pure
 `FileDescriptorSet` without this field set, to mimic `protoc` entirely:

 ```terminal